mirkoruzic/terraform/README.md

 - Configure the Terraform Backend:

-  In your Terraform configuration file (e.g. environment/dev/networking/backend.tf or within the terraform block of your main configuration), replace [SET_S3_BUCKET_FOR_TF_STATE] with the name of the S3 bucket you created.

-  This needs to be done for all layers in environment because each layer per environment has it own TF_STATE file
+  - Create TF_STATE S3 bucket otside of terraform with the name "project-abc-tfstate-bucket".
+Here tfstate file will be stored for each layer.

 3. **Run code from Network layer first**: go to dev/ or prod/ directory and apply the code from Network layer first.